slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/Append_concatenate_extract_grep_Linux_log.md

 So overall, this code extracts a subset of sequences from the INPUT.faa file based on their sequence identifiers, and writes the filtered sequences to a new FASTA file OUTPUT.faa.

-### Using a script to loop over a directory and perform FASTA extraction using multiple FASTA and identifiers files
+### Extraction of sequences from multiple FASTA and identifiers files using protein_fasta_extraction.sh

 ```
 bash script_name.sh path/to/input_dir path/to/output_dir